 Sometimes it is mixed up with variation order, but to honest, I have never seen a documented form stated as variation order.
 It’s always called a Change odder – C.O.
 But in European countries, they call it a variation order as I have read it somewhere else.

 A change order is an amendment in the contract.
 It should be on a later date once both parties have an initial contract.
-Being a good project manager you must have full grip to avoid any scope creep.
+Being a good project manager, you must have a full grip to avoid any scope creep.

 Why Change Orders?

-Change orders are raised as there are design errors, change in conditions, procurement constraints or the owner wants something to change later on.
-If a client wants to compress the schedule then he needs to pay acceleration cost that itself is a change order.
-If he wants to reduce the cost then the scope will automatically reduce or he needs to accept delays in project completion or on milestones wherever applicable accordingly.
+Change orders are raised as there are design errors, change in conditions, procurement constraints, or the owner wants something to change later on.
+If a client wants to compress the schedule, then he needs to pay the acceleration cost that itself is a change order.
+If he wants to reduce the cost, then the scope will automatically reduce, or he needs to accept delays in project completion or on milestones wherever applicable accordingly.